 With that said, many agree that activity-based working is winning the hearts of the corporate world.
 Individual “one-to-one” desk seating seems to be on its way out in favor of systems that incorporate office neighborhoods.

-LinkedIn’s new office is an excellent example of what activity-based working can look like:
+LinkedIn’s office is an excellent example of what activity-based working can look like:

 Basic Hot desking might be for you if: